o0oBluePhoenixo0o/Bilingual-feedback-comments-topic-modeling/README.md

 # Dualingual feedback comments topic modeling
-Topic modeling with LDA, CTM and STM on RMarkdown document
+Topic modeling with LDA on RMarkdown document

 __For interactive charts and full images, please clone the repository and run the html file__

 __Timespan:__ 1 week

-In this mini project, I will try to perform topic modelings with __LDA, CTM and STM__ (currently on LDA is available) on the feedback comments of a product from customers in bilingual (German and English).
+In this mini project, I will try to perform topic modelings with __LDA__ on the feedback comments of a product from customers in bilingual (German and English).
 The overall objective is to have a glance at how the models clustering and to give support to the experts in classifying the comments.

 Since there is not an existing dual-vocabulary dictionary, conducting "multilingual topic model" is not feasible in a short time span ( _"Multilingual Topic Models for Unaligned Text"_ - [https://arxiv.org/ftp/arxiv/papers/1205/1205.2657.pdf](https://arxiv.org/ftp/arxiv/papers/1205/1205.2657.pdf))